City Life

 Where the Santiago metro still falls short

 Relief for that second gap is planned.
-A future Line 7 is designed to reach Vitacura at last, closing one of the more awkward holes in a network that otherwise covers the well-heeled north-east comunas well.
+A future Line 7 is designed to reach Vitacura at last, closing one of the more awkward holes in a network that otherwise covers the north-east comunas well.

 How many lines does the Santiago metro have?